How soon can admission be arranged?

 Can I maintain contact with my client/patient?

 Yes!
 Our goal is to keep you part of the treatment team and support intensive aftercare which will be important to protect recovery.
 We encourage you to continue contact with your client/patient during their stay at McCallum Place.
 With consent, we will keep you informed of progress, including information about treatment goals and a summary of treatment upon discharge.
-We also invite you to attend the weekly treatment planning meeting in person or by phone, so that we can best coordinate the patient’s care with you.

 Will I be consulted in the goals of treatment?